dzakki/dzakki.github.io/README.md

 I am a Beginner Programmer from Balinese. im feeling exciting when learning about programming.
 My dream is be Expert Programmer.

+## Future Plans

+After finishing my bootcamp at Hactiv8, i want to work in big start up in indonesian like Bukalapak, Gojek. after working there, i want to continue my work at Facebook as Manager Facebook.